-The District is a member of United Schools Insurance Program.
+Union Gap School District is a member of the United Schools Insurance Program.
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The program was formed on September 1, 1985, when 29 school districts in the state of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+The pool was formed September 1, 1995 when 29 school districts in the State of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
 Current membership includes 156 school districts.

-The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Act Liability and Employee Benefit Liability is on a claims-made basis.
-All other coverage's are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, General Liability, Automotive Liability, Wrongful Acts Liability, and Crime.
+The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Sexual abuse and school board legal liability coverage is on a "claims made basis".
+All other coverages are on an "occurrence basis".
+The program provides the following forms of group purchased insurance coverage for its members: Property, General Liability, Automobile Liability, School Board Legal Liability, and Crime.

 Liability insurance is subject to a self-insured retention of \$100,000.
-Members are responsible for a \$1,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$100,000 self-insured retention (SIR).
+Members are responsible for \$1,000 deductible amount for each claim, while the program is responsible for the remaining \$100,000 self-insured retention.
 Insurance carriers cover insured losses over \$101,000 to the limits of each policy.
-Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$100,000 SIR.
-The program also purchases a stop loss policy with an attachment point of \$974,286, as an additional layer of protection for its members.
+Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$100,000 of the self-insured retention.
+The program purchases a stop loss policy with an attachment point of \$974,286, as an additional layer of protection for its members.

 Property insurance is subject to a per-occurrence deductible of \$100,000.
-Members are responsible for \$1,000 deductible for each claim (Member deductibles may vary), while the program is responsible for the \$100,000 SIR.
+Members are responsible for \$1,000 deductible for each claim, while the program is responsible for the \$100,000 self-insured retention.

-Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
+Equipment breakdown insurance is subject to a per-occurrence deductible of \$10,000.
 Members are responsible for the deductible amount of each claim.

-Each new member now pays the program an admittance fee.
-This amount covers the member's share of unrestricted reserves.
-Members contract to remain in the program for a minimum of one year, and must give notice before August 31 to terminate participation the following September 1.
+Members contract to remain in the program for a minimum of one year, and must give notice before August 31st to terminate participation the following September 1st.
 The Interlocal Agreement is renewed automatically each year.
 Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Joint Purchasing Agreement.

 The program is fully funded by its member participants.
-Claims are filed by members with Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
-Fees paid to the third party administrator under this arrangement for the year ending August 31, 2015, were \$1,678,247.63.
+Claims are filed by members with Clear Risk Solutions, formerly Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
+Fees paid to the third party administrator under this arrangement for the year ended August 31, 2015, was \$1,678,247.63.

-A board of directors consisting of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
-The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
+A Board of Directors of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
+The Board of Directors has contracted with Canfield to perform day-to-day administration of the program.
 This program has no employees.